Ultimate Guide to Creating the Best Charcuterie Boards

 With a bit of extra effort, you can pep up your brie with horseradish and cranberry.

 In short, there are many ways to create the perfect charcuterie.
-They can be small or large, served as a snack or dinner, sparse or piled high.
+They can be small or large, served as snacks or dinner, and sparse or piled high.
 No matter your style, take the time to try your hand at these beautiful options for hors d’oeuvres.

 Ultimate Guide to Charcuterie Boards How to Make

-Photos by: Daria Shevtsova, Luna Lovegood, Ten Thousand Villages, Melissa Horn
+Photos by: Daria Shevtsova, Luna Lovegood, Melissa Horn

 Jennifer 2023 Thumbnail